jackyzha0/jackyzha0.github.io/content/thoughts/cozy software.md

 - sapling
 ---

->Cozy eternal beta test mode
+>cozy eternal beta test mode

 re: [digital mindfulness](thoughts/digital%20mindfulness.md)!
 Not everything needs to be built at scale -- sometimes it can just be for family and friends :)) Normalize creating playful and non-[instrumental](thoughts/instrumentalism.md) technology

-For example, the [gift I made for Anson](https://jzhao.xyz/anson/v22) for Valentines in 2022.

 ## An app can be a home-cooked meal
 Source: [Robin Sloan](https://www.robinsloan.com/notes/home-cooked-app/)